 Using a range of media gives your child the chance to learn different communication skills.
 These skills are important at school and work, and in your child’s social life.

 Creating content gives your child the chance to work on his creativity in a fun environment.
 It also gives him opportunities to express his opinions and contribute to debates, which can be important to his sense of self-worth and his sense of community.
 This can empower him to change his world for the better.

-Blogs give your child the opportunity to develop skills in reading, writing and critical thinking.
+Blogs and online communities give your child the opportunity to develop skills in reading, writing and critical thinking.

 You might be concerned about your child’s safety on the internet.
-You can help keep your child safe by keeping up to date with the latest technologies and social networking sites and by:
+You can help keep your child safe by keeping up to date with the latest technologies and social networking sites.

-- encouraging her to talk to you if she’s having social difficulties
+- Encourage your child to talk to you if she’s worried about something she’s seen online.

-- knowing the policies of your child’s school on cyberbullying and cybersafety.
+- Check the policies of your child’s school on cyberbullying and cybersafety.

 Too much internet or computer use

 Too much time spent playing games online by himself can lead to your child becoming isolated and having less contact with friends and family.

 If you’re worried about the amount of time your child spends playing computer games, try the following: